struckm/zod-tutorial/README.md

 **If you succeed**, or **if you get stuck**, check out the `*.solution.ts`.
 You can see if your solution is better or worse than mine!

-You can run `yarn solution 01` to run the tests and typechecking on the solution.
+You can run `npm solution 01` to run the tests and typechecking on the solution.

 ## Acknowledgements